 • Laying very still and not willing to move

-If your dog shows any of these signs, reassure them and offer them comfort, but do not force them to be touched, cuddled etc. if they would rather be alone.
-Stay nearby so they can come to you if they choose.
-Ensure they can get to the areas of the house where they feel safest.
+If your dog shows any of these signs, reassure and comfort them, but accept they might prefer to be left alone.
+Stay nearby so they can come to you if they want, and ensure they can get to their safe place.

 Preparing for next year

-Remember it is not only dogs who can be terrified by loud noise, cats, rabbits, horses and farm animals can be very distressed too.
-Keep animals indoor and in secure enclosures, as far from the source of the noise as possible.
+Dogs aren’t the only animals who might be terrified by loud noise and fireworks: cats, rabbits, horses and farm animals can be very distressed too.
+Keep animals indoors and in secure enclosures, as far from the source of the noise as possible.
+Create a comfy, safe hiding place for your cat, where they can sleep it out.
+Bring small animals into the house at night in a pet carrier, and cover it with a blanket to muffle the sounds and block out the flashing lights.

 About the Author